-Board members will at all times maintain the highest standards of conduct and ethics, and show respect for fellow members, staff and the community.
+Board Members will at all times maintain the highest standards of conduct and ethics, and show respect for fellow Members, staff and the community.
 A Members' Code of Conduct has been adopted by the Board in accordance with the Localism Act 2011.

-Board members are required to follow the "Seven Principles of Public Life" set out by the Committee on Standards in Public Life (copy attached at Annex A).
-It is essential that members are, and are seen to be, honest, objective and impartial in the exercise of your duties.
-You must not allow your judgement or integrity to be compromised or permit there to arise any reasonable grounds for suspicion as to the compromise of your judgement and integrity.
+Board Members are required to follow the "Seven Principles of Public Life" set out by the Committee on Standards in Public Life (Part 4 Section 1).
+It is essential that Members are, and are seen to be, honest, objective and impartial in the exercise of your duties.
+Members should not allow their judgement or integrity to be compromised or permit there to arise any reasonable grounds for suspicion as to the compromise of their judgment and integrity.

-Board members will have such rights of access to such documents, information, land and buildings of the Board as are necessary for the proper discharge of their functions and in accordance with the law.
-The Director may refuse inspection of documents where the documents are, or in the event of legal proceedings would be, protected by privilege arising out of a solicitor and client relationship or are commercially confidential such that harm would occur.
+Board Members will have such rights of access to such documents, information, land and buildings of the Board as are necessary for the proper discharge of their functions and in accordance with the law.
+The Chief Executive may refuse inspection of documents where the documents are, or in the event of legal proceedings would be, protected by privilege arising out of a solicitor and client relationship or are commercially confidential such that harm would occur.

-Board members will not make public information which is confidential or exempt without the consent of the Board or divulge information given in confidence to anyone other than a Board member or officer entitled to know it.
-For these purposes, "confidential" and "exempt" information are defined in the Access to Information Procedure Rules of the Constitution.
+Board Members will not make public information which is confidential or exempt without the consent of the Board or divulge information given in confidence to anyone other than a Board Member or Officer entitled to know it.
+For these purposes, "confidential" and "exempt" information are defined in the Access to Information Procedure Rules in Part 3 of the Constitution.

-Board members should not speak on behalf of the Board on matters of media interest unless using an approved statement or with approval in advance from the Chief Executive, Communications Officer or Chairman.
+Board Members should not speak on behalf of the Board on matters of media interest unless using an approved statement or with approval in advance from the Chief Executive, Communications Officer or Chair.